luyufan498/Adaptive-Computing-Challenge-2021/README.md

     *Note*: current VVAS on KV260 does not support Lane detection officially. we use custom pulgins to support Lane detection.

-### Main task branches:
+### Main AI inference branches:
-The main video pipelines are responible for operating AI models for corresponding scenors.
-In our demo, we implemented two typical scenarios in smart city system: 1) people and 2) car scenarios.
-In each scenario, we also intregarte a number of video pipelines for dynamical switch.
+The main AI inference branches are responible to operate AI models for corresponding scenairos.
+In our demo, we include two typical scenarios for smart city system: 1) people scenario and 2) car scenario.
+Videos from different sceniaros will be proccessed by corresponding branches.
+If the scenario is not detected, the corresponding branch will also be disabled.

 ![Video pipeline](./media/figures/pipelines.svg)
 (Figure: Pipeline of the management branch)

 the structures of the video pipeline are shown in the figure.
-Considering the different applications, the video pipeline can run one stage or two stage AI inference.
-'Pipeline (a)' represents a typical one stage AI application (e.g. object detection and segmentation), where there is only one AI model to conduct the inference once per frame.
-'Pipeline (b)' represents a two-stage AI application (e.g. tracking, REID and car plates detection), where there are two AI models ruining simultaneously and the second one may run multiple times due the detection results from the first one.
+Considering the different requirements of applications, the video procesing pipe can run one stage or two stage AI inference.
+'Video Pipe (a)' represents a typical one stage AI application (e.g. object detection and segmentation), where there is only one AI model to conduct the inference once per frame.
+'Video Pipe (b)' represents a two-stage AI application (e.g. tracking, REID and car plates detection), where there are two AI models ruining simultaneously and the second one may run multiple times due the detection results from the first one.

 #### Branch for people scenarios:
 In people scenarios, the demo can run three kinds of task: 1) people detection, 2) REID and 3) openopse, and there are three kinds of models are used in the demo.